ceph-dovecot/dovecot-ceph-plugin/README.md

 ### Configuration

 To load the plugin, add _storage_rbox_ to the list of mail plugins.
 The name of the mailbox format is `rbox`.
 Add the plugin to `10-mail.conf` as _mail_location_.
 See [Mail location](http://wiki.dovecot.org/MailLocation) for details.

-    mail_location = rbox:/home/user/dovecot/var/mail/rados/%u
+All Dovecot placeholders for _mail_location_ can be applied.

 The RADOS pool to use for the mail objects defaults to _mail_storage_.
 If the pool is missing, it will be created.
+The default pool name can be overridden with the plugin configuration entry _rbox_pool_name_.

+Add for example to dovecot.conf:

+    mail_location = rbox:/home/user/dovecot/var/mail/rados/%u

+    mail_plugins = $mail_plugins storage_rbox
+    plugin {
+      rbox_pool_name = mail_storage
+    }

 See also [Common Configuration](#common-configuration) for more information.